mjemmeson/Test-MethodFixtures/README.md

 subsequent testing.

 This module aims to be low-dependency to minimise disruption with legacy codebases.
-By default tries to use [Test::MethodFixtures::Storage::File](https://metacpan.org/pod/Test::MethodFixtures::Storage::File) to record method data.
+By default it tries to use [Test::MethodFixtures::Storage::File](https://metacpan.org/pod/Test::MethodFixtures::Storage::File) to record method data.
 Other storage classes can be provided instead, to use modules available to your system.

 **N.B.** This module should be considered ALPHA quality and liable to change.